Cfomodz/InvenTree/docs/docs/develop/devcontainer.md

    ```
 2. Open vscode, navigate to the extensions sidebar and search for `ms-vscode-remote.remote-containers`.
 Click on install.
 3. Open the cloned folder from above by clicking on `file > open folder`
 4. vscode should now ask you if you'd like to reopen this folder in a devcontainer.
 Click `Reopen in Container`.
 If it does not ask you, open the command palette (<kbd>CTRL/CMD</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>) and search for `Reopen in Container`.
-This can take a few minutes until the image is downloaded, build and setup with all dependencies.
+This can take a few minutes until the image is downloaded, built, and set up with all dependencies.
 5. Open a new terminal from the top menu by clicking `Terminal > New Terminal`
 6. The last line in your terminal should now show the text `(venv)` at the start of the line
 7. You are done!
 You now should have a functioning InvenTree development installation

 ### Setup in Codespaces

 Open [inventree/InvenTree](https://github.com/inventree/InvenTree) with your browser and click on `Code`, select the `codespaces` tab and click on create codespace on current branch.
-This may can take a few minutes until your inventree development environment is setup.
+This may can take a few minutes until your inventree development environment is set up.

 !!! warning "Close the terminal"
     The appearing terminal which says `Welcome to codespaces` is not using the virtual env.
 Close it and use a new terminal that will automatically connect to the venv for using commands.

 ### Running tasks

-Tasks can help you executing scripts.
-You can run them by open the command panel (<kbd>CMD</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>) and search for `Run Task`.
+Tasks can help you execute scripts.
+You can run them by opening the command panel (<kbd>CMD</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>) and searching for `Run Task`.
 Then choose the desired task.

 #### Setup demo dataset

-If you need some demo test-data, run the `setup-test` task.
+If you need some demo test data, run the `setup-test` task.
 This will import an `admin` user with the password `inventree`.
 For more info on what this dataset contains see [inventree/demo-dataset](https://github.com/inventree/demo-dataset).

 #### Setup a superuser